PaleovirologyLab/hi-fever/TEST_PROGRESS.md

   - the workflow ignored the error
   - this remains a follow-up item outside the work completed here

+### GENEWISE investigation note
+- The `GENEWISE` note observed during `main.nf -stub-run` was investigated.
+- Conclusion:
+  - this was a `-stub-run` artifact, not evidence of a confirmed real-mode pipeline bug
+  - `GENEWISE` has `errorStrategy 'ignore'`, and the failure appeared because workflow-level stub outputs upstream were too minimal for the real downstream script
+- We explicitly chose not to continue the stub-completeness path.
+  - Reason: making every downstream process stub-safe would improve workflow-graph tests, but it would not materially increase confidence that the real pipeline logic works
+  - Priority was shifted back to real validation work instead

 ### Remaining work
 - Validate local mode under `-profile apptainer` in an environment with `apptainer` available.
 - Validate pixi bootstrap for the supported execution profiles: